Rumours of our demise are greatly exaggerated

 The business of banking will trash the brand.

 Bank regulation is hard

-Fourthly regulatory compliance is hardly formalistic, let alone “the easy bit of banking”.
-If you could solve it with tech, the banks would have long since some it.
+Fourthly — regulatory compliance is not formalistic, and it is not “the easy bit of banking”.
+If you could solve it with tech, the banks would have long since done it.
 They gave certainly tried.
+(Modern banks, by the way, absolutely are technology businesses, in a way that WeWork and X/Twitter are not).
 Regulations change, contradict, don't make sense, overlap, are fiddly, illogical, often counterproductive and they are subject to to interpretation by regulators, who are themselves fiddly, illogical and not known for their constructive approach to rule enforcement.

 Getting regulations wrong can have bad consequences.
 Even apparently formalistic things like KYC and client asset protection.
 Banks already throw armies of bodies and legaltech at this and still they are routinely breaching minimum standards and being fined millions of dollars.